telefonicaid/fiware-cygnus/doc/installation_and_administration_guide/install_from_sources.md

 * The creation of the `plugins.d` directory is related to the installation of third-party software, like Cygnus.
 * Please observe the version of `httpcomponents-core` and `httpcomponents-client` in the `pom.xml` (`httpclient-4.3.1.jar and httpcore-4.3.1.jar`) don't match match the version of such packages within the Flume bundle (`httpclient-4.2.1.jar and httpcore-4.2.1.jar`).
 In order the most recent version of the libraries, the ones within the Flume bundle must be removed (or renamed).
-* libthrift-0.9.1.jar must overwrite the 0.7.0 budled with Flume (it can be got from the [this](http://repo1.maven.org/maven2/org/apache/thrift/libthrift/0.9.1/libthrift-0.9.1.jar) URL).

 [Top](#top)